Rosalie Soubère: Second trial

-To a witness who had seen her and claimed to identify her by recalling that she was missing a tooth, Soubère replied:
+To a witness who claimed to have seen her and to identify her by recalling that she was missing a tooth, Soubère replied:

 Look at that nerve !
 Oh, you noticed I was missing a tooth ?
 You must have looked the wrong way, my friend; I am missing three.

 She also replied that he would have seen her "thinner" than she actually was.
 Her attorney, Crémieux, gave his closing argument around midnight and achieved a certain degree of success.

 Soubère and Jas-Béala were acquitted once again on all charges in this second trial, while Ravachol was sentenced to death.